 Note: Don’t miss the “Prepare” section at the end of the post.
 We included that section last for a reason – we didn’t want to negatively affect your bias for immediate action.
 It’s too easy to get busy with “preparing” vs. getting busy with “acting and refining”.

 An incentive or lead magnet is something that you offer for free on your website in return for a visitor to take an action.
-For example, why would someone take the assessment that you created with Evalinator.
-People don’t want to give their email address if they don’t feel they are getting something of value.
+For example, the interactive assessment that you created with Evalinator.
+People will give their email address if they feel they are getting something of value.

 A lead magnet builds trust because you share your knowledge, and offer an insight or advice to prospective clients.
-People love reading them.
-And they appeal to the audience you want to attract.
+People love them if they are relevant so they appeal to the audience you want to attract.

-Remember: Keep it simple so you can create it in a day or two.
+Remember: Keep it simple so you can create this in a day or two.
 Don’t make it too complex to start with.

 If you would like people to take your assessment, then they should be able to see it first.
 We suggest making the assessment available in a few prominent places on your website.
 Your lead magnet should be a part of this call to action.
 “Example, see where you stand by taking a free online assessment and get an eBook with actionable tips for free”.